Receptors API

 GET /v1/receptors

-- Get one by slug or receptor UUID →
+- Get one by slug or UUID →

 - Share (create/get/revoke/rotate) →